kaila-frazer/MCS_in_the_CCS/README.md

 Here, we create dataframes of the impacts of marine cold-spells on two species' suitable habitat within California's National Marine Sanctuaries.
 Please note that this script is computationally intensive to run (allocate half a day to run on a supercomputer).

 Inputs required:
 This code requires many raster files of habitat suitability.
 These files are publicly available on ERDDAP (https://www.ncei.noaa.gov/erddap/index.html).
 It also requires the five NMS Shapefiles and unique raster key included in this repository.
-You'll also need dataframes of marine cold-spells detected in the system, which can can be created from the first two scripts in this repository.
+You'll also need dataframes of marine cold-spells detected in the system, which can be created from the first two scripts in this repository.

 ## 5. Build Fig 1
 Code to create Fig 1, which displays a map of the California Current System and its National Marine Sanctuaries.